slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'People pivot to near areas, combining two skills.'*

 <!--
+> *'Your work is the greatest mean at your disposal for expressing your social intelligence.'*

 Stack of skills -- Scott Adams

 100% time -> 100% results